Quarter-Cen/Encryption/README.md

 # Digital License Project

 ## Description
 This project is a system for managing and issuing **Digital Licenses**.
-It helps in creating digital licenses for sending files and allows validation of licenses through encryption technologies to prevent fraud.
+It helps in creating digital licenses for sending files, Embed data on files and allows validation of licenses through encryption technologies to prevent fraud.

 ## Tech Stack
 - **Proof of Concept**: Rust